Our Visit to Japan

 If you consider renting a car in Japan you have to be aware of the fact that you will need an International driving licence IDP or a Japanese translation.
 Chris, being a UK citizen went to the post office with his drivers licence and got an IDP, me being German I had to have my driver’s licence translated, as Germany didn’t sign the agreement for the IDP.
 I used lingoking.com (79€), I had to upload the front and back of my driver’s license and the Japanese translation was then sent to my address here in London.
 From what I can understand, the translation is now valid until my passport expires, whereas Chris’ is only valid for a year.

-Nissan car hire was just a few steps from the back exit of the station, I had saved the address on my google maps, and thanks to the wifi dongle it was easy to find.
+Nissan car hire was just a few steps from the back exit of Okayama station, I had saved the address on my google maps, and thanks to the wifi dongle it was easy to find.
 In general the English of the car rental staff is very basic but they had a leaflet with all the questions on it in English and we didn’t have any problems filling in any of the forms.
 We got the keys, it took us a few minutes to get all the bags and bikes into the car, we could see that the gentlemen helping us was getting worried we wouldn’t fit it all in.
 Poor guy!

 From our experience before all Japanese hire cars have SAT navigation, not that we were able to read the Japanese but it can be very useful for finding out where one needs to go.
 Together with google maps we didn’t need to bring an atlas anymore.
 All road signs are in both Japanese and English, so there isn’t any need to worry about not being able to find the right directions.

-Off we drove to our ryokan Bingoya in the port of Kurashiki.
+Off we drove to our ryokan Bingoya in Tamashima, near the port of Kurashiki.
 It felt great to be back on the road in Japan.
 Remember to drive on the left side of the road.
 Thanks to living in London this wasn’t a problem for me anymore.
 It was starting to rain and we were hungry.
 We didn’t want to go for a proper lunch so we stopped in one of the local supermarkets to get some food and also importantly in this heat, lots to drink.
 Check in for ryokans usually isn’t until later in the afternoon, ours was 4pm and by the time we got through traffic and had some food we got there just in time.

 Bingoya is tucked away in a little side street and has only 6 rooms dotted around the garden and up the hill.
-We parked our car right outside the front door, where the mama-san was waiting to meet us.
+We parked our car right outside the front door of the ryokan, where the mama-san was waiting to meet us.
 She was a lovely lady, very polite and ever helpful, even though her limited English prevented us from having a proper conversation with her.
 She led us up some steps to our room, which was in a separate building to reception.
 It was a spacious traditional Japanese room with tatami mat flooring with a separate bathroom and toilet.

-We sat down on the cushions around the low table and she brought us some green tea and azuki bean biscuits to welcome us to her inn.
+We sat down on the cushions around the low table and our mama-san brought us some green tea and azuki bean biscuits to welcome us to Bingoya.
 She explained that breakfast would be served in the room next to us at 8am and how to get to the ofuro (private Japanese bath) and asked us what time we would like to go and have a bath.
 She also offered us dinner but as it wasn’t included in our booking and we were tired we felt we wouldn’t be able to enjoy dinner properly.
 She was kind enough to give us some recommendations for restaurants to have dinner which were close by.

 Walk to the Temple